mycobactopia-org/MTBseq-nf/README.md

 They should follow the pattern `SAMPLE_R1.fastq.gz`

 - [ ] 5.
-To run the pipeline, make sure you have `nextflow` setup
+To run the pipeline, make sure you have [`nextflow` setup](https://www.nextflow.io/docs/latest/getstarted.html)

 - [ ] 6.
-Then simply issue the follwing command on the command line
+Then simply issue the following command on the command line

 ```
 nextflow run main.nf -profile standard,conda -analysis-type local